garrandall/popular-music-data/tracks/love-love-love-donny-hathaway.md

 Love love love you can't imagine what you did to me aww baby And love love your love everytime you smile it goes Through me all the time
-Day by day i'm fallin more in love with you
+Day by day I'm fallin more in love with you
 And thats no lie, cross my heart and honey I hope to die Cuz I'm not tryin to mislead ya believe me girl I really need ya